Explore 22 of Europe’s Most Beautiful Lakes

 Blåisvatnet (the Blue Lake), Norway

-10/30Located at the foot of the Lenangsbreen glacier on the Lyngen peninsula in the country’s far north, Blåisvatnet (the Blue Lake) and the intense colour that inspired its moniker more than earns its name (its vivid hue comes from the silt particles melting off the Lenangsbreen glacier).
+9/23Located at the foot of the Lenangsbreen glacier on the Lyngen peninsula in the country’s far north, Blåisvatnet (the Blue Lake) and the intense colour that inspired its moniker more than earns its name (its vivid hue comes from the silt particles melting off the Lenangsbreen glacier, making the water a cold plunge-like option to say the least).
 Hiking trails that skirt the lake range from easy to difficult but no matter your choice of route, you’ll need appropriate footwear – hiking boots are mandatory.

 Image credit: mdworschak - stock.adobe.com